how we got here

-Our evidence-based learning practices result in significantly higher student achievement and greater engagement across core academic subjects.
-We emphasize growing teacher capacity by setting up and coaching model classrooms in each school with online and onsite training.
+Writing to Win's evidence-based learning practices boost significant higher student achievement and greater engagement in all subjects.
+We grow teacher capacity by establishing model classrooms in each school with online and onsite training.

 A positive and engaging learning environment in every classroom

 Classrooms using Writing to Win instructional routines are developed with intention.
 Student materials (Applied Grammar, Applied Vocabulary, or Paired Texts Packets) are positioned for ease of access.
 Students know what to do when they enter their classrooms and are eager to engage in a day of learning.
 Teachers follow a Writing to Win pacing guide.
 Online resources spring into action with a click on the computer.
 Projected writing prompts activate or close the work sessions.
 Self-assessment and peer-response rubrics guide student responses to the quality of their own writing and that of their PALs.

 Teachers see writing as the ultimate differentiator for learning.
 Students work with the Writing to Win tools in a group-assigned tasks to report to the rest of the class.
 They eagerly participate whole-group in oral-kinesthetic mini-lessons (Applied Grammar online).
 They read their writing aloud to a PAL and cite evidence to support their self-assessment (Applied Vocabulary).
 They assume the task as spotters who analyze and report the role of key terms in reading texts (Paired Texts Packets).
 Teachers practice small-group conferencing and facilitating student progress.